Snowshoeing Bend Oregon is a great way to get outside in the snow and make the most of the winter season in central Oregon.

 Bend Snowshoe Rental Options

 For those without their own equipment, renting snowshoes (and other winter gear) is a breeze.
-Check out the following places to rent snowshoes in Bend Oregon:
+Check out the following places for Bend Oregon snowshoe rental:

 • Powder House Ski & Snowboard: As one of the long-standing Bend local shops, Powder House is a go-to for winter gear rentals.